Please visit Human Resources' COVID-19 Frequently Asked Questions page or the MTU Flex page for University related information.

 AT&T COVID-19 response: offers open hot-spots, unlimited data to existing customers, and $10/month plans to low income families.
 Some restrictions may apply, please contact your provider for specific resources available.

-Verizon COVID-19 response: no special offers, but following the FCC agreement.
+Verizon COVID-19 response: offers a $20 discount through 2020.
 Some restrictions may apply, please contact your provider for specific resources available.

-Sprint COVID-19 response: follows FCC agreement, provides unlimited data to existing customers, and, starting Tuesday, 3/17/2020, will allow all handsets to enable hot-spots for 60 days at no extra charge.
+T-Mobile & Sprint COVID-19 response: follows FCC agreement, provides unlimited data to existing customers.
 Some restrictions may apply, please contact your provider for specific resources available.